nram-solace/solace-agent-mesh-core-plugins-nram/sam-sql-database/README.md

 The CSV import happens automatically when the agent starts up.
 The process:

 1. Reads each CSV file
-2. Creates tables if they don't exist.
-Move to next file if table already exists.
+2. Creates tables if they don't exist
-3. Inserts data in batches for efficiency
+3. Inserts data only for newly created tables
 4. Handles data type conversion

-If a table already exists, the agent will not attempt to insert any data.
+If a table already exists, the agent will skip importing data for that table.
+This prevents accidental data modification of existing tables.